USAJOBS/help-center/how-to/account/profile/experience/military.md

 tags: [account, profile, eligibility, military service]
 ---

-In the Eligibility section of your profile, you must provide information about current or past military service.
+In the **Experience** section of your profile, you must provide information about current or past military service.

 ## Have you served in the U.S. Armed Forces or are you a family member eligible for derived preference?